nikodunk/blog/content/projects.md

 ![](/projects/demo_paperworklabs.gif)

 See ongoing progress in the newer posts on this site, like [this one](/startup-updates-1)

 Together with my cofounder, we came up with the idea for Paperwork Labs when he was describing the challenges physicians are facing with government paperwork like the 18-page CPSP forms of California.
 I built a simple "turbotax for medical forms" in Node in early December, created the below video, and had on initial clients by end of January.
 Price point: $99/mo/login for all-you-can-eat, constantly updated "smart forms" that can export flat PDFs, report on your "structured data", and potentially integrates with EHRs if they let us.
+See demo on [Youtube](https://www.youtube.com/embed/IZHnqU43t0s)

 	Team
 	* Mitul (sales advisory)